Juniper: Description

 Junipers vary in size and shape from tall trees, 20–40 m tall, to columnar or low-spreading shrubs with long, trailing branches.
 They are evergreen with needle-like and/or scale-like leaves.
 They can be either monoecious or dioecious.
 The female seed cones are very distinctive, with fleshy, fruit-like coalescing scales which fuse together to form a berrylike structure (galbulus), 4–27 mm long, with one to 12 unwinged, hard-shelled seeds.
-In some species, these "berries" are red-brown or orange, but in most, they are blue; they are often aromatic and can be used as a spice.
+In some species, these "berries" are red-brown or orange, but in most, they are blue; they are often aromatic and can be used as a spice, most famously in gin.
 The seed maturation time varies between species from 6 to 18 months after pollination.
 The male cones are similar to the other Cupressaceae, with 6 to 20 scales.

 In hardiness zones 7 through 10, junipers can bloom and release pollen several times each year.
 Different junipers bloom in autumn, while most pollinate from early winter until late spring.